DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 As for TagTheMap.com, I may open this up to the public but to get it to scale would require extending the infrastructure.
 Without monetising this in some way, it will blow up my Azure bill and honestly, I doubt there is much desire for this in the real world.

-If this has been useful or have specific questions on my experience with Kilo or xAI: Grok Code Fast 1, drop me a comment.
+If this has been useful or have specific questions on my experience with Kilo Code or xAI: Grok Code Fast 1, drop me a comment.

 ### Final comment
 Nothing in this post is sponsored or affiliated in any way.
 I'm just using the tools and services I've come across and enjoyed working with.
 I also do not use AI to write posts, so please forgive the style, grammar and accuracy :)